-After 10 years of being a 4-team league, it seems CPBL might be one step closer for a long-awaited expansion.
-Several media outlets have reported that Japan’s Okinawa prefecture and the Australian Baseball League (ABL) both expressed interests to be the 5th and 6th CPBL team.
+After 10 years of being a four team league, it seems CPBL might be one step closer for a long-awaited expansion.
+Several media outlets have reported that Japan’s Okinawa prefecture and the Australian Baseball League (ABL) both expressed interests to become the fifth and sixth CPBL team.

 Apart from those two potential new teams.
-Locally based 綺麗集團 (Chii Lih Group) who currently have 2 industrial league teams have recently visited CPBL and inquired about the franchise requirement.
+Locally based 綺麗集團 (Chii Lih Group) who currently have two industrial league teams have recently visited CPBL and inquired about the franchise requirement.

 Earlier this month, CEO of Australian Baseball League (ABL) Cam Vale visited CPBL.
 Along with the plans for future cooperation between the two leagues, the idea of forming an ABL team to join CPBL was also bought up.